JuliaLang/Pkg.jl/docs/src/managing-packages.md

 When you add a new registered package, usually three things would happen:

 1. update registries,
-2. download source codes of the package,
+2. download source code of the package,
 3. if not available, download [artifacts](@ref Artifacts) required by the package.

-The [General](https://github.com/JuliaRegistries/General) registry and most packages in it are developed on Github, while the artifacts data are hosted in various platforms.
-When the network connection to Github and AWS S3 is not stable, it is usually not a good experience to install or update packages.
+The [General](https://github.com/JuliaRegistries/General) registry and most packages in it are developed on GitHub, while the artifacts data are hosted in various platforms.
+When the network connection to GitHub and AWS S3 is not stable, it is usually not a good experience to install or update packages.
 Fortunately, the pkg client/server feature improves the experience in the sense that:

-1. If set, pkg client would first try to download data from the pkg server,
+1. If set, the pkg client would first try to download data from the pkg server,
-2. if that fails, then it falls back to download from the original sources (e.g., Github).
+2. if that fails, then it falls back to download from the original sources (e.g., GitHub).

-Since Julia 1.5, `https://pkg.julialang.org` provided by the JuliaLang org. is used as the default pkg server.
-In most cases this should be transparent, but users can still set/unset an pkg server upstream via the environment variable `JULIA_PKG_SERVER`.
+Since Julia 1.5, `https://pkg.julialang.org` provided by the JuliaLang organization is used as the default pkg server.
+In most cases this should be transparent, but users can still set/unset a pkg server upstream via the environment variable `JULIA_PKG_SERVER`.

 ```julia